astropy/astropy/docs/development/workflow/git_edit_workflow_examples.rst

 this base class and it is this base class that implements the ``__getitem__`` method that allows indexing of coordinate arrays.

-See the commit for this change the see the change itself at
-TODO: INSERT LINK TO COMMIT
+See `pull request 1917`_ to view the changes to the code.

 .. _test_changes: